 Ask that they explain why they made their purchase and how they benefited from it.
 There's no confusion because you're letting the customer know exactly what to do.
 If the review is negative, it merits just as much of a response as one that is positive.
-You can include instructions on how to review on the printed materials that you place in a box with a customer's order, too.
+You can include instructions on how to review the printed materials that you place in a box with a customer's order, too.

 Surprise reviewers with a discount coupon or special promotion.

 An incentive that you don't publicly announce is a great way to form a long-lasting relationship with your customers.
 Anyone who has taken the time to give you feedback gets a discount coupon or special promotion sent to their inbox as a way of saying, "Thank you!".
 When someone takes you up on your offer and decides to Google my business as you've instructed, they'll see plenty of satisfied customers who have taken the time to get to know you and what you have to offer them.

 Get the Reviews That You Need From Customers to Make Your Biz Stand Out